-This project aims to quantify the impact of horse-chestnut leaf miner (Cameraria ohridella) on the growth and health of horse-chestnut trees, and to determine whether impact is increased or decreased through interactions with bleeding canker, a disease caused by the bacterial pathogen Pseudomonas syringae pvar. aesculi.
+This project aims to quantify the impact of horse chestnut leaf miner (Cameraria ohridella) on the growth and health of horse chestnut trees (trees in the Aesculus genus), and to determine whether impact is increased or decreased through interactions with bleeding canker, a disease caused by the bacterial pathogen Pseudomonas syringae pvar. aesculi.

 Specific research objectives are to:

-- compare the responses of white horse-chestnut (Aesculus hippocastanum) and red horse-chestnut (Aesculus x carnea) to infestation and disease
+- compare the responses of white horse-chestnut (Aesculus hippocastanum) and red horse-chestnut (Aesculus x carnea) to infestation and disease; and

 - identify factors that influence the abundance of horse-chestnut leaf miner and which may assist in its management

 Data collected over the 10 years from 2002 to 2012 show that although Cameraria ohridella can damage up to 75% of the total leaf area of white horse chestnut (Aesculus hippocastanum), it has no influence on stem radial growth or general tree condition.
 Red horse chestnuts (Aesculus × carnea) are rarely attacked by the moth, and then only when growing close to heavily infested white horse chestnuts.

 In contrast, bleeding canker disease caused the death or removal of 11% of white horse chestnuts and 27% of red horse chestnuts.
 Trees that were infected by the disease, but were still alive, showed a decrease in growth and a decline in crown condition.

 There was no evidence that the presence of Cameraria ohridella or the damage it caused either facilitated the spread of bleeding canker disease or accentuated the impact of the disease.
 In fact the opposite was observed: trees with the highest rates of leaf miner infestation tended to have the lowest incidence of bleeding canker disease.